 2. Your Purchase Was Flagged as Fraud

 Because credit card fraud is the most common type of identity theft, card issuers are constantly on the lookout for suspicious activity.
 While a legitimate purchase being flagged as potential fraud can be annoying in the moment, it can ultimately protect you.
-If identity theft goes undetected, someone could steal and sell your personal information and run up significant charges on your card.
+Identity theft could result in someone stealing and selling your personal information or running up significant charges on your card.

 When your card is declined and you know you have plenty of available credit, call the phone number on the back of the card.
 A representative should be able to lift any freezes the issuer put in place.

 In years past, it was a wise practice to contact your card issuer before traveling abroad to avoid triggering a suspicious activity decline.
 However, card issuers have become much savvier at detecting fraud, and it's usually unnecessary to inform them of your travel plans.
 Still, ensure the contact information for your account is current in case your card issuer needs to notify you and request a purchase verification in real time.